google_counter

 5. Preservation of physiological urination, sexual function, etc.

-German doctors use criteria such as life expectancy, remission, and life quality to assess the effectiveness of therapy in patients with this diagnosis.
+German urologists use criteria such as life expectancy, remission, and life quality to assess the effectiveness of therapy in patients with this diagnosis.
 Quality of life is assessed using questionnaires developed based on the recommendations of the European Organization for Research and Treatment of Cancer.

 Treatment of localized prostate cancer